tringuyen180303/Realtime-Streaming-Stock-Prices-Kafka-Spark/README.md

 ---

-# Start Docker-compose
+## Start Docker-compose
-To begin, run Docker-compose to stall all the required containers.
+To begin, run Docker-compose to stall all the required containers:

 ```
 docker-compose up -d
 ```

 To check if containers running successfuly:
 ```